MArKkwanGuan/mmdet-GCD/README.md

 ## Run

-The NWD's config files are in [configs/gcd].
+The GCD's config files are in [configs/gcd].

 Please see MMDetection full tutorials [with existing dataset](docs/1_exist_data_model.md) for beginners.